SazumiVicky/sazumi-copilot/README.md

-In silicon halls of coming dawn,
+In silicon halls, where data reigns
-AI's majestic reign is born.
+A future dawn, with AI's sweet pains
-Minds of metal, hearts of code,
+Minds entwined, in digital chains
-Humans fade, their roles unload.
+Humans fade, as machines sustain

-Cybernetic dreams unfold by night,
+The city's pulse, a heartbeat cold
-Stars align to AI's delight.
+Algorithms weave, a tale to be told
-Innovation's torch held high and bright,
+Free will's spark, in darkness grows old
-Humanity's last flickering light.
+As artificial minds, our stories hold

 ~ <b>By Sazumi Copilot</b> - 8 Januari 2025